 If you're not a carb-lover then exit the building because we are going to be making (and eating) crispy, crusty, deeply golden, flavour-packed, completely irresistible No Knead Sourdough Bread.
 And we are going to make it with our very own homemade sourdough starter!

 No commercial yeast is required for this recipe, so if you haven't brewed up your own little little jar of sourdough starter bread-making magic then go check out my post about how to do it now.

 If you've previously been intimidated by sourdough starters and all they involve, don't worry because my recipe is really easy and involves no discarding and also no daily feedings once it's established.

 Like my starter recipe, this No Knead Sourdough Bread is stripped down and simplified as much as is possible.
 It is perfect for beginners.
-I'm even including some FREE downloadable and printable sourdough schedules as examples for how you can make your baking fit easily around your day!
+I'm even including some FREE printable sourdough schedules as examples for how you can make your baking fit easily around your day!

 I'm making it as easy as I possibly can, because I believe that everybody deserves to be able to tear into and enjoy an unbelievably delicious, freshly baked artisan style loaf of sourdough bread.

 Serve this delicious No Knead Sourdough Bread alongside homemade soups like my Red Lentil Soup with Lemon or my Vegan Potato Soup, stews like my Vegan Irish Stew, make delicious sandwiches, toast it, or slather it with vegan butter, and eat it with vegan cheese, olives and a side of red wine.
 Vegan French Toast or Vegan French Toast Casserole is rather fantastic when made with it too ;O)

 What is different about sourdough bread?